Rajveer-Narang/upgradscribblerProject.io/README.md

  *Consists of Login and sign up options //from header.css
- * posts are contained in special tab boxes created using css --clicking on the delete button a modal is generated asking wether to delete or not --3 dot button when clicked redirects to post page
+ * posts are contained in special tab boxes created using css --clicking on the delete button a modal is generated asking wether to delete or not clicking yes nothing happens on clicking , modal disappears when no is clicked --3 dot button when clicked redirects to post page

   # Post Page